-This year you can explore all the different ways to celebrate Día de los Muertos here in Dallas, TX.
-El Día de los Muertos, or “the day of the dead,” is a Mexican and Latin American remembrance holiday that welcomes the souls of the departed back to Earth for a short visit with their loved ones.
+This year, experience all the ways to celebrate Day of the Dead in Dallas TX!
+Dia de Los Muertos, or “the day of the dead,” is a Mexican and Latin American remembrance holiday.
+During which, the souls of the departed come back to Earth to visit their loved ones.
 It officially lasts from midnight on November 1st until November 2nd at noon.

 Support Local Artists

 Dia de Muertos: Estampas de Vida (Free)